-A joint program of The George Washington University Columbian College of Arts and Sciences and the School of Medicine and Health Sciences, the seven-year B.A./M.D. program is a small competitive program designed for high school seniors who exhibit academic excellence, competitive (90%) SAT/ACT scores, leadership in activities, community service, and health care experiences, and have a strong desire to become a physician.
-Applicants must be in their senior year of high school education to apply for this program.
+A joint program of The George Washington University Columbian College of Arts and Sciences and the School of Medicine and Health Sciences, the seven-year B.A./M.D. program is a small, competitive program designed for high school seniors who exhibit academic excellence, competitive (90%) SAT/ACT scores, leadership in activities, community service, health care experiences, and have a strong desire to become a physician.
+Applicants must be in their senior year of high school to apply for this program.
 They apply directly to The George Washington University via the Undergraduate Admissions Office.

 Ready to Apply?

 The initial application process for the B.A./M.D. program is handled by The GW Undergraduate Admissions Office.
 More information on applying can be found on their website.

 If you have further questions about this program, please email email@example.com or call 202-994-6040.